FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerCommand.md

 * `--version`

   Use this flag to determine the build version for the peer.
 This flag provides a set of detailed information on how the peer was built.
-See the reference topic [Peer version information](./Reference/Peer/VersionInfo.md) to understand the version information in detail.

   Here's an example of the output